 Edge-to-edge displays have become a popular feature in modern smartphone design, allowing for larger screens without increasing the overall size of the device.
 This technology has enabled manufacturers to create more immersive viewing experiences for users, particularly when it comes to watching videos, playing games, or browsing the internet.
 As this technology continues to evolve, it is likely that edge-to-edge displays will become even more prevalent and advanced, making them an essential feature for any smartphone user.

 Bezel-less smartphones (first generation)

-The screen has become the dominant feature of this phone, which gives the user an unobstructed view of their favorite content on the phone.
-The first generation of these phones was released in 2017 and were only available on high-end phones like the Samsung Galaxy S8 and the Apple iPhone X.
+The screen has become the dominant feature of these phones, with manufacturers striving to create devices with minimal bezels, giving users an unobstructed view of their favorite content.
+The first generation of these phones was released in 2017 and were only available on high-end devices such as the Samsung Galaxy S8 and Apple iPhone X.

 Android and google enter the picture

 At the start of the 21st century, companies such as Motorola, Nokia, and BlackBerry had a strong presence in the smartphone market.
 While these companies had released their first smartphones, the iPhone was still in development.
 However, a new player entered the field, which would change the course of smartphones: Google.
 In 2005, Google acquired Android for $50 million USD, which was a significant shift from their focus on software for PC users.
 Android was designed as an open-source operating system that was easily accessible to outside developers, allowing them to build apps quickly and easily.
 The popularity of Android skyrocketed, and it became one of the most widely used operating systems worldwide.
 The release of the iPhone and Android smartphones revolutionized the way people interacted with computers, particularly on the internet.